bigjermaine/PlanTrip/README.md

 ## Conclusion

-This setup provides a streamlined way to manage remote data fetching and local data storage, making it easier to build data-driven i
+This setup provides a streamlined way to manage remote data fetching and local data storage, making it easier to build data-driven

 ![Uploading Simulator Screenshot - iPhone x - 2024-09-23 at 04.32.23.png…]()